Updated: 01/02/2024

 (b) Code of business ethics and conduct.

-(1) Within 30 days after contract award, unless the Contracting Officer establishes a longer time period, the Contractor shall—
+(1) Within 30 days after contract award, unless the Contracting Officer establishes a longer time, the Contractor shall—

 (3)